1st Infantry Division (United States): Interwar period

-The 1st Division arrived at the port of Hoboken, New Jersey, in September 1919 after completing nine months of occupation duty near and in Coblenz, Germany.
+The 1st Division arrived at the port of Hoboken, New Jersey, in September 1919 after completing nine months of occupation duty near and in Koblenz, Germany.
 It participated that month in the Victory Parades in New York City on 10 September and Washington, D.C. on 17 September, then proceeded to Camp Meade, Maryland, where all emergency period personnel were discharged from the service.
 It then went to Camp Zachary Taylor, Kentucky, and took up temporary station there from 20 October 1919 to 8 October 1920.
 It dispatched elements of several regiments to quell striking coal miners in West Virginia in November 1919 and again to Lexington, Kentucky, in February 1920.
 It transferred in a permanent change of station to Camp Dix, New Jersey, where it arrived on 10 October 1920.

 On 7 October 1920, the 1st Division organized under the new peacetime table of organization and equipment which included two organic infantry brigades of two infantry regiments each, a field artillery brigade of two (later three) field artillery regiments and an ammunition train, an engineer regiment; a medical regiment, a division quartermaster train, a special troops command, and an observation squadron.
 The total authorized strength of this TO&E was 19,385.
 The 1st Division was one of three Regular Army infantry divisions and one cavalry division that was authorized to nominally remain at "peacetime" strength.
 In 1921, the 1st Division was allotted to the Second Corps Area, and assigned to the II Corps.
 In August 1921, elements of the division were once again dispatched to West Virginia to control striking coal miners.
-In spring 1922, the division’s units were ordered to posts throughout the northeastern United States, with most units arriving at their new duty stations in June and July 1922.
+In spring 1922, the division's units were ordered to posts throughout the northeastern United States, with most units arriving at their new duty stations in June and July 1922.

 The First Division Monument located in President's Park, Washington, D.C.